1.24. Provisions, contingent liabilities and contingent assets:

 Interest Rate Risk:

-Interest rate risk is the risk where changes in market interest rates affect the Company's financial position due to change in its Net Interest Income (NII).
-To mitigate interest rate risk, ALM Policy of the Company stipulates Interest Rate Sensitive Gaps for all the time-buckets.
-Interest Rate Sensitivity Statement is prepared every month and placed before ALCO.
-The Statement captures the Rate Sensitive Gaps i.e. the mismatch between the Rate Sensitive Assets and Liabilities, in various time buckets.
+Interest rate risk, which arises from changes in market interest rates affecting the Company's Net Interest Income (NII) is mitigated by the Company's ALM Policy, which stipulates Interest Rate Sensitive Gaps for all the time-buckets.
+An Interest Rate Sensitivity Statement, prepared monthly and presented to ALCO, tracks these gaps, specifically the mismatch between the Rate Sensitive Assets and Liabilities across various time buckets.

 Security Prices: